twming/ros2_master_tutorial/README.md

 if __name__ == '__main__':
     main()
 ```
+2. Build and run with navigation map and path planning

-Control turtlebot3 using hand finger.
+#### Control turtlebot3 using hand finger.
 1. Check your VM camera
 ```
 cd C:\Program Files\Oracle\VirtualBox